Secreto31126/whatsapp-api-js/README.md

 ## Running outside of Node.js

-Since @0.4.2, the module will check if fetch is available, and fallback to "cross-fetch" if not.
+Since @0.4.2, the module will check if fetch is available, and fallback to "undici" (or "cross-fetch" if using prior @0.8.0) if not.
 This will allow the same script to be run in many different enviroments, such as a web browser, Deno and Bun.

 With the release of Deno 1.25.0, now you can import npm modules directly to Deno.
 It's really simple to use: